SlagterJ/next-starter/README.md

 `index.tsx` is your home page at the base of the url.

+`404.tsx` shows up on routes that don't exist.

 URL parameters can be used like shown in `profile/[id].tsx` here.
 For more info on this read the NextJS docs.